tdbe/tdbe.github.io/about.md

 share: true
 ---

-This blog is super out of date; I blame it on work and also trying to live.
+This blog is sparse on writing; I blame it on doing and then also trying to life.

 Here's a 2021 list of excellent dumb things that describe or rhyme with what I am:
+* Proponent of egoless individuality, awareness, interestedness
-* Chaotic-pensive computer scientist
+* Computer scientist chaotic-pensively converging to the ground truth
-* Confidence comes from base principles understanding, & doing.
+* Confidence comes from deconstruction, understanding, doing.
 Not surface level shortcuts.
-* Engineer of soul & style
+* Engineer of feeling, soul, style
-* Indie director depending on the mood
+* Indie director in some circumstances
 * Business-principles-aware but impatiently so
-* Proponent of egoless individuality, awareness, interestedness
-* 50-50 logic & feelings fueled storyteller
+* 50-50 logic & feelings fuelled storyteller
-* My DnD character has a ton of charisma in short & specific circumstances
+* My DnD character has a ton of charisma and a lot of situational debuffs to it
-* Half hotblooded half coldblooded anime protagonist
 * Comfortable with complexity & n-dimensional space
-* Would-be CEO of something small & wisely disruptive
+* CEO of wise, loving, and benign disruption
-* Hyperawareness. - means you can get overwhelmed, but have a large & nuanced bandwidth
+* Hyperawareness, hyperfocus, hyperplayfulness is the opposite of being comfortably numb to the signal.
-* Protopian futures lover; also pessimist futurist - those are the true optimists
+* Protopian futures lover, bitter optimist.

 Check [my portfolio](https://www.deferredreality.com) for some projects and game-y things.

-This page has a few things about what I encourage, do, or appreciate.
+Some words about what I encourage, do, or appreciate:

-Here are some cool words:

-> reason, humour, imagination, nerdiness, talent, equal poise, flexible mindset, exponential mindset.
+> reason, humour, imagination, nerdiness, talent, equal poise, flexible mindset, exponentiality.

-also, I understand base principles of many types of human work dynamics, and the Dunning Krueger Effect.
-TL;DR It's like this:
+And Dunny krugs vs ego.

 <iframe width="560" height="315" src="//www.youtube.com/embed/5qcfdBL3QqM?t=1m7s" frameborder="0"> </iframe>

 ------------------

-Here's what I like:
+Here's what I like in gamedev:

 * clear but high-bandwidth input,
 * [juicy feedback / visuals](https://twitter.com/martinpi/status/789392171791024128),
-* unique stimulus scapes through VR design
+* unique stimulus scapes,
 * liberating mechanics,
 * emergent multiplayer shenanigans,
-* fanbase meta social engagement,
+* fanbase meta and/or para social engagement,
 * new ideas / approaches.
 * game feel. mouth feel. (taste)